 After sixteen years in New Paltz, Isabella escaped in 1826 by fleeing to a Quaker family.
 By the time she reached New York City, three years later, the state had decreed the emancipation of slaves, allowing her to stop running and hiding.
 Working as a servant, she became involved with various religious movements; in 1843, feeling that God had called her "to travel up and down the land, showing the people their sins and being a sign to them," she renamed herself Sojourner Truth.

 At six feet tall, Truth´s commanding presence was complemented by a tremendous natural charisma.
 Her speeches were direct, but clever, delivered in

 Dutch-accented English.
 Truth became a powerful voice against racial oppression, and later, for the women´s suffrage movement.
-In 1851, at a women's rights convention in Ohio, she gave her most famous speech, in which she repeatedly asked, "Ain't I A Woman?”
-Her words were not formally recorded until 12 years later, when Frances Gage, president of the convention, set down her gripping account of the talk.
+In 1851, at a women's rights convention in Ohio, she gave her most famous speech, in which she repeatedly asked, "Ain't I a woman?"
+Her words were not formally recorded until twelve years later, when Frances Gage, president of the convention, set down her gripping account of the speech.

 In a long article for the April 1863 issue of The Atlantic Monthly, Harriet Beecher Stowe wrote, "I do not recollect ever to have been conversant with any one who had more of that silent and subtle power which we call personal presence ...
 [Truth] seemed perfectly self-possessed and at her ease. ...
 An audience was what she wanted—it mattered not whether high or low, learned or ignorant.
 She had things to say, and was ready to say them at all times, and to any one."